-With a document camera or projector display each of the 4 images, one at a time.
-Tell students they will be using the images to use as a springboard for a narrative they will be creating.
-When you are finished showing each image, post the images around the classroom and let the students walk around the classroom and discuss the images.
+With a document camera display each of the images, one at a time.
+Tell students they will be choosing one of the images to use as a springboard for a narrative they will be creating.
+When you are finished showing each image, post the images around the classroom and let the students move to the location of the image they chose.